mehulagg/gitlab/doc/user/application_security/sast/index.md

 self-signed certificate or disable certificate verification.
 Refer to the package manager's documentation for instructions.

+## Running SAST in OpenShift
+By default SAST analyzers are supported in Gitlab instances hosted on OpenShift.
+Adding a `before_script` in an [overriden SAST job](overriding-sast-jobs) may not work as runners hosted on OpenShift have restricted permissions.

 ## Troubleshooting

 ### SAST debug logging